DataCircles/projects_circle/README.md

 Niwako Sugimura
 Sowmya Vasan

+## Current Work

-## Current Project: Traffic Collision Data Project (7/8/20 - 8/26/20)
+### Traffic Collision Data Project (7/8/20 - 8/26/20)
 The Projects Circle is currently supporting three data science teams while they analyze Seattle area traffic collision data.
-[Project materials](https://github.com/DataCircles/projects_circle/tree/master/traffic_collisions_project)
+Additional information can be found in the [traffic_collisions_project](https://github.com/DataCircles/projects_circle/tree/master/traffic_collisions_project) directory

+## Prior Work

+### WiDS Datathon 2020
+The Women in Data Science (WiDS) initiative aims to inspire and educate data scientists worldwide, regardless of gender, and to support women in the field.
+The WiDS Datathon was a collaboration led by the Global WiDS team at Stanford, the West Big Data Innovation Hub, and the WiDS Datathon committee.
+The WiDS Datathon 2020 focused on patient health, analyzing data from MIT’s [GOSSIS (Global Open Source Severity of Illness Score)](https://gossis.mit.edu/) initiative.
+The Projects Circle supported the datathon teams from the Seattle region by organizing teams, providing mentors and presenting workshops.
+Additional information about the national datathon is available on the [WiDS site](https://www.widsconference.org/datathon.html) and the [Kaggle competition site](https://www.kaggle.com/c/widsdatathon2020/leaderboard#score)